ndkprd/fortiadc-ansible-roles/README.md

 ## Limitation

-Some limitation that I'd like to tackle in the future:
-- I've only tested these roles against FortiADC running firmware 7.0;
+I've only tested these roles against FortiADC running firmware 7.0
-- Each single file in `tasks/` except `main.yaml` basically act like their own module, which makes these roles kinda have LOTS of tasks especially if you have lots of resource entries.
-And since I'm looping them using `include_tasks`, I haven't found a real good way to run the tasks in parallel.

 ## About Tags